RadArcadeKid/matchrotate-bl-addon/README.md

 - **A:** Array modifiers bind copies of objects to the objects themselves, and are as such treated as a single object in Object mode.
 Because this addon is designed to rotate multiple objects, it doesn't work correctly.
 However, [there are ways of separating array objects](https://blender.stackexchange.com/questions/109/how-can-i-use-an-array-modifier-to-create-individually-manipulatable-objects)

 **Q: Will Match Rotate ever be in the Community Releases?**
-- **A:** Maybe.
-I still need a lot of feedback and testing, and I am currently looking into getting it there there.
+- **A:** Probably not.
+I still need a lot of feedback and testing, and honestly this addon isn't something that's super necessary.
 I'm a very busy college student so I don't have loads of free time to actively keep it up to date with each new Blender versions, though.
 I'm hoping to work on it and test it as often as I can though, and refine it more in the future.

+**Q: Why not just use 'align to transform'?**

+- **A:** You could, but you get less control over the rotation.
+This addon also simplifies that process.
+Also, you can't do any kind of variance or randomness on rotation in the same way using that method.

 **Q: Can I edit/change/build-on this addon?**
 - **A:** Go for it!
 Yes!
 As stated by the GPL license, you may add on, expand upon, edit, transform this to your liking.
 I have zero commercial or financial interest in this add-on it is merely designed for fun and productivity.
 This Add-on is and always will be free and open-source.
 Although I respectfully ask that you do not sell this exact code for profit and/or claim it as your own.